How to prepare your website to be a lean mean money making machine

 Promotion plays a vital part in your marketing campaign.
 We have already established the importance of starting early and determining right products.
 Remember that the promotions should not concentrate on your webshop itself, but rather on the items on sale and their crazy-low prices.
 Come up with special bundle packs or offer free shipping.
 Posting huge discount figures, like “50% Off” which can catch the eyes as well; in other words, make sure that you communicate larger sales the most.

 The hype-campaign surrounding your Black Friday/Cyber Monday sales should start after you finished Step 2.
 Grab the attention of both new and returning visitors by putting a countdown on your homepage.
 Spread the world via email to every subscribed member.
 These messages should have thematic design and include photos of the hottest sale-items.
 Sending out periodic emails featuring different discounts is also a smart move.
 Maybe add a countdown there as well.

 7. Study The Competition

 Always keep an eye on the competition, don’t let them be the winners of Black Friday or Cyber Monday!
 Study their marketing strategy, special coupons and their prices!
-It also pays off to come up with a unique, one-of-a kind offer.
-And take a look on what the industry veterans doing.
+It also pays off if you come up with a unique, one-of-a kind offer.
+And take a look at what the industry veterans are doing.
 Borrow ideas from big-name retailers, because they know what they are doing.